MicrosoftDocs/Viva/Viva/engage/campaigns.md

 ---
-title: "Manage and set up campaigns in Microsoft Viva Engage"
+title: "Set up official campaigns in Viva Engage"
 description: "Campaigns in Engage are an interactive way to drive employee engagement, with the power to build company culture, community, and belonging." ms.reviewer: ethli ms.author: v-bvrana